owm111/hackneyed-x11-cursors/README.md

 On Xfce
 -------
 Xfce doesn't fully load a custom cursor theme at login unless you set a splash screen to show up while the DE is loading.
 There seems to be a race condition in which the session manager loads user settings after starting the window manager, resulting in mixed up cursors.
-This only happens in LightDM, the usual display manager for Xfce distros, with the GTK+ greeter.
+This only happens when the usual display manager for Xfce distros, LightDM, is used with the GTK+ greeter.
 Restarting Xfwm4 (with `xfwm4 --replace`) also fixes it, although it's annoying to run it whenever you log in.

 Plasma on Wayland
 -----------------